SalesConnection/Docusaurus-sc/docs/Add New User.md

 - **Why I cannot add a user?**<br>

-  You might have reached the maximum limit of user accounts that can be created.<br>
+  You might have reached the **maximum limit** of user accounts that can be created.<br>
   To check the remaining number of user accounts available, go to the desktop site’s navigation bar > User Management > User List.
 It is stated at the top of this page under “Reminder.”<br>

   **Check Your User Limit Here:** https://salesconnection.my/usermanage/userlist<br>

-  If you want to add more users, contact us to upgrade your subscription plan.<br><br>
+  If you want to add more users, contact us to upgrade your subscription plan!<br><br>

 - **What are the required fields for me to add users to the system?**<br>